syndicate-storage/syndicate-storage.github.io/_developers/drivers-rg.md

 * `rg-driver delete` will be used to delete a chunk from the backend storage service.
 * `rg-driver rename` will be used to handle a file-level rename hint from a user gateway when a file gets renamed.
-It is is not necessary for all storage providers to handle this request (e.g. our iRODS driver needs this, but our S3 driver does not).
+It is not necessary for all storage providers to handle this request (e.g. our iRODS driver needs this, but our S3 driver does not).
 * `rg-driver serialize` will be used to make a chunk suitable for